ottoneu/auction-bot/README.md

 should request data from the server as often as the web client javascript does, it should interpret the data utilizing the rules above, and finally it should make a decision on how to nominate and bid.

+# USER STORIES

+- As a stakeholder in the financial well-being of ottoneu, I want auction drafts to be less intimidating and time-intensive to start and participate in so that ottoneu Fantasy Sports can have more users and make more money.
+- As an owner of an ottoneu team, I want auction drafts to not require my presence so that they are easier to schedule and finish.
+- As an owner of an ottoneu team, I want auction draft AI to be sophisticated enough to reflect my team-building goals so that my ottoneu team is not generic just because I used the auction bot.
+- As an owner of an ottoneu team, I want auction draft AI to build me a team that can be competitive given the appropriate in-season management, so that I can confidently use the auction draft AI and still compete.
+- As a stakeholder in the performance of ottoneu servers, I want the auction draft AI to be speedy and performant, so that users are confident using it and it doesn't cause site downtime / site slowness.

+More to come...